-1. Construction and Improvement Projects
+1. Construction, Improvement, & Acquisition Projects

 A proposed project that includes an action falling under the "Construction and Improvement" category (see above) must undergo a MEPA/NEPA Environmental Analysis (EA).
 Applicants must complete all steps in the document.
-Other EA forms may be accepted if they include an analysis equal to or greater than what is found in the RTP's 2020 EA Form.
+Other EA forms may be accepted if they include an analysis equal to or greater than what is found in the RTP's EA Form.

-► On the RTP application, you must attach the RTP's 2019 or 2020 Environmental Analysis Form located on the Montana RTP webpage.
+► On the RTP application, you must attach the RTP's Environmental Analysis Form located on the Montana RTP webpage.